willhk10/BasicCAD/README.md

 ## ***Description***

 The mount was very easy to make.
 I didn't use the method that Mr. H explained to me as I thought it was a bit confusing and I didn't want to mess it up.
 I ended up just making a new part and copying over the dimensions and sketch geometry.
+It was just a rectangle with holes spaced out evenly across to allow for the base to fully support the fork and wheel in the final product.

 ---
 # [Fork](https://cvilleschools.onshape.com/documents/589f920685521cb794707851/w/2c120b6b5092ad41d9c81965/e/22497d4e152375cd2abb89d0)